Copies of the limited edition box with book and mask are still available

-The book is printed in colour on art-quality paper and will be available on its own or in a limited-edition box including a copy of the life mask shown being taken in Cracked Actor.
-Bowie/Isolar purchased two of Mark’s masks for inclusion in the official Bowie archive.
+The book is printed in colour on art-quality paper and is available on its own or in a limited-edition box including a copy of the life mask shown being created in Cracked Actor.
+David Bowie/Isolar purchased Mark’s masks for inclusion in the official Bowie archive.

 Mark Wardel says: "Since Ziggy Stardust beamed in and took over my life in 1972, David Bowie has been an inspiration in most areas of my life particularly my life as an artist.

 "I won the Art prize at school for my 1974 painting of Bowie (the only thing I ever won at school) and continued from there, even receiving in 1979 a Berlin Air Mail letter from the man himself thanking me for a piece of Cracked Actor inspired fan art I had made at art school and given to him via the charming Barbara DeWitt his P.R. at the time ... so creating the hand-painted artworks for this book really was just a natural extension of all of that – and a process I greatly enjoyed.

 "This book is the culmination of an obsession going way back to my first viewing of this iconic documentary in 1975.
 I hope my artworks help bring the essence of Bowie and the atmosphere of Cracked Actor to life in the pages of the book.